POSTS

 ShopService->OrderService->PaymentService.

-?
+Suppose the ShopService sends a request to the OrderService and ask it to timeout after 5 seconds.
+How soon should OrderService timeout the requests to PayService?
 Another 5 seconds?
 3 seconds?
-Either way, you are placing your self in a guessing game, since there is no way to know how long has gone before the OrderService
+Either way, you are placing your self in a guessing game, since there is no way to know how long has gone before the OrderService actually receives the request from ShopService.
+You end up terminating the subsequent call either too early or too late.

-.
+The above dilemma vanishes with the help of deadline.
+The ShopService simply asks the OrderService for a response before Thu Jan 23 2020 15:48:24 and OrderService then can mindlessly obey and ask the same to PaymentService.
 You are guaranteed only the necessary period of waiting will be happen between services so long they have a consistent notion of time.

 While a little bit unintuitive, deadlines are more microservice friendly than timeouts.